pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 easy by providing well-tested modular components/building-blocks and general utilities (eg: :ref:`WandB Logging<metric_logging_label>` and :ref:`Checkpointing <checkpointing_label>`).

+|

+**Recipe Design**

+Recipes in torchtune are designed to be:

+- **Simple**.
+Written fully in native-PyTorch.
+- **Correct**.
+Numerical parity verification for every component and extensive comparisons with reference implementations and benchmarks.
+- **Easy to Understand**.
+Each recipe provides a limited set of meaningful features, instead of every possible feature hidden behind 100s of flags.
+Code duplication is preferred over unnecessary abstractions.
+- **Easy to Extend**.
+No dependency on training frameworks and no implementation inheritance.
+Users don't need to go through layers-upon-layers of abstractions to figure out how to extend core functionality.
+- **Accessible to a spectrum of Users**.
+Users can decide how they want to interact with torchtune recipes:
+    - Start training models by modifying existing configs
+    - Modify existing recipes for custom cases
+    - Directly use available building blocks to write completely new recipes/training paradigms

 Each recipe consists of three components: